U.S. District Court

 Documents and pleadings may be filed electronically using the Case Management/Electronic Case Filing system (CM/ECF).
 See the Court's CM/ECF site for further information.
 If you are a pro se filer, documents or pleadings can either be filed in the Jefferson City, Kansas City, or Springfield courthouse.

-The Clerk's Office is open to the public for business Monday thru Friday, except for legal holidays, during the hours 9:00 to 4:30.
+The Clerk's Office is open to the public for business Monday thru Friday, except for legal holidays, during the hours of 10:00 am to 4:00 pm.

 The CM/ECF system is available 24 hours a day/7 days a week which will allow for the electronic filing of documents and pleadings at any time.
 If it is necessary to file a document in paper, there is a drop box located in the courthouse lobby.
 Documents and pleadings may be placed in the drop box between the following hours and will be deemed filed that day.